cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   So we could get rid of the menu item "Further Options".

 - The checkbox "Special characters" within the dialog "Text Options" now offers some more characters by default.
+Maximum are 98 characters for the classic ciphers.

 - The alphabet set in the dialog "Text Options" now affects almost all classic ciphers: Therefore all adapted methods now have a button to